-Recognizing the need for a common, consistent, and transparent process for Institute policies to be thoroughly reviewed, maintained, and made available to the campus community, Georgia Tech has adopted this Policy on Institute Policies (also known as the Institute Policy Development and Life Cycle Process) to promote policy awareness, compliance, and accountability.
+Recognizing the need for a common, consistent, and transparent process for Institute policies to be thoroughly reviewed, maintained, and made available to the campus community, Georgia Tech has adopted this Policy on Institute Policies to promote policy awareness, compliance, and accountability.

 Institute policies at Georgia Tech must have Institute level approval.
 In order to do this, Institute policies need to be reviewed and approved by the appropriate committees and authorizing bodies.
-All Institute policies will be reviewed and approved as described below (Procedures: Institute Policy Development & Life Cycle Process).
+All Institute policies will be reviewed and approved as described below.

 As part of this process, each Institute policy will be made available in the appropriate forum for comment from the campus community.
 The Policy Steering Committee will ensure that Institute policies that affect both academic and administrative constituents receive cross-comment from those constituents.

-Once an Institute policy has been approved, it will be published and made publically available on the Policy Library.
+Once an Institute policy has been approved, it will be published and made publicly available on the Policy Library.
 Campus-wide announcements will be made for new policies or changes to policy, when appropriate.

 All Institute policies will be subject to review by the Policy Owner every three years after adoption or substantial revision, or when there is a change in applicable law, regulation, or Board of Regents policy, whichever comes first.